-(1) Except for an individual with a valid medical cannabis card pursuant to Title 26, Chapter 60b, Medical Cannabis Act, an individual may not transport cannabis, a cannabis product, or a medical cannabis device unless the individual is:

-(a) a registered cannabis production establishment agent; or

-(b) a registered cannabis dispensary agent.

-(2) Except for an individual with a valid medical cannabis card pursuant to Title 26, Chapter 60b, Medical Cannabis Act, an individual transporting cannabis, a cannabis product, or a medical cannabis device shall possess a transportation manifest that:

-(a) includes a unique identifier that links the cannabis, cannabis product, or medical cannabis device to a relevant inventory control system;

-(b) includes origin and destination information for any cannabis, cannabis product, or medical cannabis device the individual is transporting; and (c) indicates the departure and arrival times and locations of the individual transporting the cannabis, cannabis product, or medical cannabis device.
-(3) In addition to the requirements in Subsections (1) and (2), the department may establish, by rule made in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, requirements for transporting cannabis, a cannabis product, or a medical cannabis device that are related to safety for human cannabis or cannabis product consumption.

-(4) An individual who transports cannabis, a cannabis product, or a medical cannabis device with a manifest that does not meet the requirements of this section is:

-(b) subject to a \$100 fine.
+- (1) Except for an individual with a valid medical cannabis card, an individual may not transport cannabis, a cannabis product, or a medical cannabis device unless the individual is: - (a) a registered cannabis production establishment agent; or - (b) a registered cannabis dispensary agent. - (2) Except for an individual with a valid medical cannabis card, an individual transporting cannabis, a cannabis product, or a medical cannabis device shall possess a transportation manifest that: - (a) includes a unique identifier that links the cannabis, cannabis product, or medical cannabis device to a relevant inventory control system; - (b) includes origin and destination information for any cannabis, cannabis product, or medical cannabis device the individual is transporting; and - (c) indicates the departure and arrival times and locations of the individual transporting the cannabis, cannabis product, or medical cannabis device. - (3) In addition to the requirements in Subsections (1) and (2), the department may establish, by rule made in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, requirements for transporting cannabis, a cannabis product, or a medical cannabis device that are related to safety for human cannabis or cannabis product consumption. - (4) An individual who transports cannabis, a cannabis product, or a medical cannabis device with a manifest that does not meet the requirements of Subsection (2) is: - (a) guilty of an infraction; and - (b) subject to a \$100 fine.